 Old and legacy machines are not going to do the job anymore.
 If you use the same old lathe machines to produce metal or plastic parts, the market competition will crush you and put you out of business.
 Hence, you need to deal with it as soon as possible.

-Before your competitors realize the need for digital transformation, you have to equip your labour with advanced machinery like CNC (Computer numerical control ) and other automated machines that reduce production time and increase productivity and output.
+Before your competitors realize the need for digital transformation, you have to equip your labor with advanced machinery like CNC (Computer numerical control ) and other automated machines that reduce production time and increase productivity and output.
 On top of that, it is also crucial to invest in the right technology.

 Once you decide to get new machinery for the plant, the next challenge is integrating it into the existing infrastructure.
 If you have been using machines with manual controls, it would be tough to use them with automatic machines.
 As new machines tend to communicate via data, it can be tough to use them with legacy machines.